 Contact person and information.

 Monetary compensation (if applicable).
-The amount should not be specified.

-As a resource to the candidates, job descriptions must be made readily available on the Engineering Society website.
+As a resource to the candidates, job descriptions must be made readily available on EngSoc Dash or the Engineering Society website.

-At the discretion of the Hiring Committee, the deadline for application packages may be extended if it is decided that there is an unsatisfactory number of qualified applicants by the original due date.
-In such a case, it is the responsibility of the Hiring Committee to inform all of the original applicants by email within 24 hours of the original due date.
+At the discretion of the Hiring Committee, the deadline for applications may be extended if it is decided that there is an unsatisfactory number of eligible applicants by the original due date, with consultation with the Director of Human Resources and the Vice President of Student Affairs.
+In such a case, it is the responsibility of the Hiring Committee to inform all of the original applicants by email within 24 hours of the original deadline.

 The hiring of service staff for each Engineering Society Service will be broken into two separate positions: new staff and staff seeking rehire.
-These positions will appear as separate entries on EngSoc Apply and will be treated as two separate groups during the interview process.
+These positions will appear as separate entries on EngSoc Dash and will be treated as two separate groups during the interview process.

 The Application Process

-The application on EngSoc Apply shall require the applicant to provide the following information:
+The application on EngSoc Dash shall require the applicant to provide the following information:

 The position applied for